While self-driving cars aren’t ready to hit the roadways, fully autonomous trucks are right around the corner.

 Wertheim continued, “We wanted to ask Elaine Chao, secretary of the Department of Transportation, about regulating this emerging sector.
 She declined an interview, but provided us with a statement which reads in part: “The Department needs to prepare for the transportation systems of the future by engaging with new technologies to address… safety… without hampering innovation.”

-Lawyers at Smith LaCien LLP concentrates in representing victims of truck accidents.
-If you believe you may have a case, contact us today at [email protected].com or call (312) 509-8900.
+The Chicago injury lawyers at Smith LaCien LLP concentrate in representing victims of truck accidents.
+If you believe you may have a case, contact our Chicago truck accident attorneys today at (312) 509-8900.

 "*" indicates required fields